+In TX FIFO mode, the data bytes stored in FIFO memory are "packaged" together with other fields and bytes of information to construct the final transmit packet structure.
+These other potential fields include the Preamble, Sync word, and CRC checksum.
+In TX mode, the packet structure may be highly customized by enabling or disabling individual fields; for example, it is possible to disable both the Preamble and Sync Word fields and to load the entire packet structure into FIFO memory.
+For further information on the configuration of the FIFOs for a specific application or packet size, see "6.
+Data Handling and Packet Handler" on page 38.
 In RX mode, the Packet Handler must be enabled to allow storage of received data bytes into RX FIFO memory.
 The Packet Handler is required to detect the Sync Word, and proper detection of the Sync Word is required to determine the start of the Payload.
 All bytes after the Sync Word are stored in RX FIFO memory except the CRC checksum and (optionally) the variable packet length byte(s).
 When the FIFO is being used in RX mode, all of the received data may still be observed directly (in realtime) by properly programming a GPIO pin as the RXDATA output pin; this can be quite useful during application development.

-When in FIFO mode, the chip will automatically exit the RX State when PACKET_RX interrupt occurs.
-The chip will return to the IDLE state programmed in the argument of the "START RX" API command, RXVALID STATE[3:0].
+When in FIFO mode, the chip will automatically exit the TX or RX State when either the PACKET\SENT or PACKET\RX interrupt occurs.
+The chip will return to the state programmed in the argument of the "START TX" or "START RX" API command, TXCOMPLETE STATE[3:0] or RXVALID STATE[3:0].
+For example, the chip may be placed into READY mode after a TX packet by sending the "START TX" command and by writing 30h to the TXCOMPLETE\STATE[3:0] argument.
+The chip will transmit all of the contents of the FIFO, and the PACKET\SENT interrupt will occur.
+When this event occurs, the chip will return to the READY state as defined by TXCOMPLETE\STATE[3:0] = 30h.

-4.1.2.2.
+4.2.2.2.
 FIFO Direct Mode (Infinite Receive)

 In some applications, there is a need to receive extremely long packets (greater than 40 kB) while relying on preamble and sync word detection from the on-chip packet handler.
 In these cases, the packet length is unknown, and the device will load the bits after the sync word into the RX FIFO forever.
 Other features, such as Data Whitening, CRC, Manchester, etc., are supported in this mode, but CRC calculation is not because the end of packet is unknown to the device.
 The RX data and clock are also available on GPIO pins.
-The host MCU will need to reset the packet handler by issuing a START_RX to begin searching for a new packet.
+The host MCU will need to reset the packet handler by issuing a START\RX to begin searching for a new packet.